zaycev-net/vastmanka/README.md

-vast-player
+VASTmanka
 ===========

-Vast-Player makes it easy to playback linear VAST creatives in the browser.
+VASTmanka makes it easy to playback linear VAST creatives in the browser.
 It currently supports VPAID 1.0/2.0 (JavaScript and Flash) and HTML5 `<MediaFile>`s.
 The library has the following responsibilites:

 * Requesting VAST ad tags
 * Resolving VAST wrapper tags